Publications

 Figure 4.
 Northern corn rootworm adult.

-Figure 5.a.
-Female western corn rootworm adult.
+Figure 5.
+A. Female western corn rootworm adult.

 Figure 5.
 B. Male western corn rootworm adult.